 Even after visiting Portugal for the second time, where we rented a car and drove from Lisbon to Porto and back, I knew there be more.
 We can’t get enough of this unforgettable country and to finally find a place we both love unconditionally, is a real blessing!

-When it was time to pick a European destination for our autumn getaway, we both agreed without the slightest hesitation.
-Few weeks after booking the flights and accommodation, we arrived in Portugal.
-We drove from Lisbon to Ericeira and checked in to Helios wooden beach house.
+When it was time to pick a European destination for our autumn getaway a few years ago, we both agreed without the slightest hesitation.
+A few weeks after booking the flights and accommodation, we landed in Portugal.
+We drove from Lisbon to Ericeira and checked in to Helio’s wooden beach house.

 7 Amazing Things To Do When Visiting Ericeira, Portugal For The First Time

-To get a taste of what Ericeira has to offer, we came up with a small list of things not to miss.
+To get a taste of what Ericeira has to offer if you ever plan on visiting once the pandemic crisis is over and we are free to travel again, we came up with a small list of things not to miss.

 #1.
 Learn to surf